AtelesPaniscus/apl-exalt/README.md

 None of the latter, on their own, is enough to warrant building something else.

 The framework checks the actual output against the expected output letter-by-letter, line-by-line.
-If the function under test outputs so much as an extra blank line in one test case, the test case fail and so do all the subsequent test cases.
+If the function under test outputs so much as an extra blank line in one test case, the test case fails and so do all the subsequent test cases.

 The last test case of 'sieve' produces a list of primes up to 1000.
 This is too long to fit on one line so, to pass, the EGP should mimic GNU APL's line-wrapping.